ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05b-static-array-queues.md

-### Array-based queues
+## Queues implemented using arrays

 The array-based queue is somewhat tricky to implement effectively.
-A simple conversion of the array-based list implementation is not efficient.
+A simple conversion of the array-based stack implementation is not efficient.

 <inlineav id="aqueueFirstCON" src="List/aqueueFirstCON.js" name="Array-based Queue Positions Slideshow" links="List/aqueueCON.css"/>